rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - ACTIVE_DIRECTORY_DOMAIN - Specifies that the activity object type is related to Activity Directory domain.
 - K8S_CLUSTER - Specifies that the activity object type is Kubernetes Cluster.
 - M365_BACKUP_STORAGE_GROUP - Microsoft 365 Backup Storage Group.
-- KuprNamespace - Specifies that the activity object type is Kubernetes Namespace.
+- KuprNamespace - Specifies that the activity object type is Kubernetes namespace.
 - SALESFORCE_OBJECT - Specifies that the activity object type is a Salesforce object.
 - OracleRac - Specifies that the activity object type is Oracle RAC.
+- MYSQLDB_INSTANCE - Specifies that the activity object type is MySQL instance.
 - AzureSqlManagedInstanceDatabase - Specifies that the activity object type is Azure SQL Managed Instance Database.
 - HypervVm - Specifies that the activity object type is Hyperv Virtual Machine.
 - DataLocation - Specifies that the activity object type is Data Location.